Let's connect on social media:

 That's why if I ever really need to get work done, I go somewhere public (library, coffee shop, bar) and sit where my screen is visible.
 Instantly productivity skyrockets.

 This is a really scary thing to do.
-I did it once this earth and it actually caused a fair amount of personal anxiety and anguish.
+I did it once and it actually caused anxiety and anguish.
 But it was also one of the most powerful self reflection exercises I've ever partaken in.

 How to track your time: Print a half-hour time sheet.
 Track everything you do every half hour of the day for one week.
 No really.
 Everything.
 You.
 Do.
 Every.
 Half Hour.
-I promise, the results will shock you, upset you, and get your booty into gear.
+I promise, the results will shock you, upset you, and then convince you to get your booty into gear.

 If you're talking with someone on your phone and you need to meet someone else, want to go to bed... or flat out don't feel like talking, just say, "Alright I need to go.
 I'll message you later!"